chanify/chanify/README.md

 - `--registerable=false`: used to disable user registration
 - `whitelist`: list users can be add into node server

+### Token Lifetime

+- Token lifetime is about 90 days (default).
+- Can configurable token lifetime (1 day ~ 5 years) in channel detail page.

+*Note: Please protect your token from leakage.*

 ## Chrome Extension